leankoala-gmbh/KoalityShopwarePlugin/readme.md

 At the moment this plugin is only a proof of concept.
 We would be happy if Shopware 6 experts will refactor it to be the best monitoring plugin for the favourite e-commerce solution.

-- Check if a plugin needs an update

 - Check if Shopware needs an update